Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Experiment

 \subsection{Experimental setup}

-\textbf{Datasets~~} We adopt CIFAR-10, CIFAR-100~\cite{cifar}, and ImageNet 2012~\cite{ImageNet} datasets.
-CIFAR-10 and CIFAR-100 datasets contain 50K training and 10K test RGB images of size 32$\times$32, labeled with 10 and 100 classes, respectively.
-ImageNet 2012 dataset contains 1.28 million training images and 50K validation images from 1000 classes.
+\textbf{Datasets~} We adopt CIFAR-10, CIFAR-100~\cite{cifar}, and ImageNet 2012~\cite{ImageNet} datasets.
+CIFAR-10 and CIFAR-100 contain 50K training and 10K test RGB images of size 32$\times$32, labeled with 10 and 100 classes, respectively.
+ImageNet 2012 contains 1.28 million training images and 50K validation images from 1000 classes.
+For CIFAR and ImageNet, crop size is 32 and 224, batch size is 128 and 256, respectively.